Dickenschied

-Dickenschied is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
+Dickenschied (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Kirchberg, whose seat is in the like-named town.

 Geography

 Location

 The municipality lies on a ridge in the Hunsrück five kilometres south of Kirchberg.
 To the east lies the Simmerbach valley, to the west lies the Kyrbach valley and to the south looms a hill region called the Lützelsoon.